parti-renaissance/app-mobile/README.md

 ## Web info

 - use web folder for static files, vite generates the files in the public folder
-- `bun build:web` to build the static files like service worker, manifest, etc
+- `bun build:worker` to build the static files like service worker, manifest, etc
+- `bun web:deploy` to deploy the web app to the server

 ## Contribution